Alexey-Danilchenko/PhaseOne-IIQ-Tools/IIQRemap/README.md

 mode when the columns or points may be selected with mouse cursor and either set or unset as defective.
 The selected mode has to correspond to defects selection so it will be synchronised with those settings.

+If digital back supports Sensor+ two mutually exclusive buttons will be shown here to allow switching between standard and Sensor+ raw files and calibration file portion.
+If one of the buttons is disabled then it means that appropriate raw file taken in that mode (standard or Sensor+) has not been loaded yet.
+Active button remains pressed and highlighted to indicate which mode currently being worked in.
+Pressing the unselected button will switch the UI to that file and calibration file portion, update all the stats and recalculate all the thresholds (and this operation may take some time).

 #### Status bar